 12. Google Handwriting Input

 The last entry on this list of the best Android keyboard apps isn’t a traditional keyboard app that will let you press simple buttons, and you’ll be able to type what you want.
 For a change, you can also consider Google Handwriting Input as an add-on to the regular Google keyboard app (Gboard).

 By enabling it, you will get a blank area in place of the buttons that lets you write using your fingers or a stylus.
 The text recognition of the keyboard is pretty fast.
 If you’re using an Android tablet, you should definitely give it a try on the big screen.

 Naturally, that’s a privacy concern for many Android users.
-All keyboard apps list out privacy policies about their data collection, therefore it’s best to give them a look.
-Google doesn’t appreciate the Play Store apps that mine data, therefore you can give these keyboard apps the benefit of doubt
+All keyboard apps list privacy policies about their data collection; therefore, it’s best to look at them before using them.
+Google doesn’t appreciate apps Play Store apps that mine data; hence you can give these keyboard apps the benefit of the doubt.